 Instructions

-- On low speed, gradually add the flour mixture and beat until just combined.
+- On low speed, slowly add the sifted dry ingredients to the wet ingredients and mix until just combined.

-- Add the milk and once again, beat only until combined.
+- Add 1 tablespoon of milk and beat only until combined.
+Do not overmix.

 - Turn out onto a piece of plastic wrap.
-Shape into a flat 1/2 inch rectangle and place in freezer for at least 45 minutes.
+Shape into a flat ½-inch rectangle (or square) and place in the freezer for at least 45 minutes.

 - Line baking sheet with parchment paper.
 Set aside.

-- Place on baking sheet about 2 inches apart.
+- Place on the lined baking sheet about 2 inches apart.
 Continue to roll until all of the dough is used.

-- Cookies will be soft.
-Allow to cool down before transferring to wire racks to cool down completely.
+- The cookies will look soft but will firm up as they cool.
+Allow to cool down before transferring the baked cookies to a wire rack to cool down completely.

 Notes